 Students enrolled in the Psy.S. program in school psychology may earn as an intermediate degree, the Master of Science in School Psychology.
 The curriculum for this degree consists of all courses in the first two years of the model specialist curricula (51 credit hours).
-Courses transferred into Nova Southeastern's specialist program do not count toward this degree.
+Courses transferred into the Nova Southeastern specialist program do not count toward this degree.